0x1115/measurement-api/readme.md

 # Measurement API
-An API for logging humidity & temperature measurement.
+An API for logging humidity & temperature measurements.

 ## Documentation
 Please refer to our [Wiki](https://github.com/0x1115/measurement-api/wiki) for more information.